rspamd/rspamd.com/doc/configuration/index.md

 ## UCL sections and includes

-UCL implements JSON data model.
-However, there are a lot of mentions of the `sections` in Rspamd documentation.
-You can treat sections as a simple subobjects of the top object.
-For example, here are two equivalent definitions in `ucl config` and in `json` syntax:
+UCL implements the JSON data model.
+However, there are a lot of mentions of `sections` in Rspamd documentation.
+You can treat sections as simple sub-objects of the top object.
+For example, here are two equivalent definitions in `UCL` and in `JSON` syntax:

 ```ucl
 section "foo" {